hawaiiankid/hawaiiankid/README.md

-- 👋 Hi, I’m @hawaiiankid (Sean)
+- 👋 Hi, I’m Sean
-- 👀 Looking for my first job in the tech space!
+- 👀 Cerfitied Full Stack Developer from Bethel Tech.
-- 🌱 I’m currently learning Python and C++
+- 🌱 I’m currently learning Mendix.
 - 📫 How to reach me?
 Send an email to @seantrobison@gmail.com

 <!---